shaysnutss/Submission/README.md

 ## **Steps:**

+0. Open docker, and ensure it is running

 1. Open your SQL workbench (or other software).
 And execute the command at `../account-service/src/main/resources/account.sql`.

 2. Clone this repository into your local machine.
 Your terminal should be at the `DXC_Submissions` directory.**